TalentLayer/user-docs/technical-guides/messaging.md

 The second reason is to enable the user to have multiple conversations with the same user, but on different topics. this can be achieved using the "metadata" field in the context.
 (An example 'domain' field is shown in the code snippet above)

-The way the conversationId is built follows the pattern which Lens protocol used.
+The way the conversationId is built **[follows the pattern which Lens protocol used](https://xmtp.org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app#build-the-lens-dm-conversation-id)**.
 This way the domain name can be clearly visible in the XMTP general chat app:

+TalentLayer decided to filter out all conversations which are not TalentLayer-related, by filtering out all conversations which id's do not match the TalentLayer pattern (see "listConversations" function in XMTPContext.tsx).

 ![img_4.png](img_4.png)

-This hook is used in the main messaging page, and sets up a "send" function with the selected recipient when the user clicks on its conversation on the left side-bar.
+This hook is used in the main messaging page, and sets up a "send" function with the selected recipient when the user clicks on its conversation on the left sidebar.

 **UseStreamConversations**